 Note on Effective Date

+PIH Notice 2012-32, Rev. 1 (technical correction) was published February 6, 2014 and PIH Notice 2012-32, Rev. 2 was published June 15, 2015.

+Any owners that submitted a complete request to the Office of Recapitalization that met all requirements for conversions of Rent Supp or RAP assistance prior to the issuance of PIH Notice 2012-32, Rev. 2 are governed by the February 6, 2014 technical correction.

-PIH Notice 2012-32, Rev. 1 (technical correction) was published February 6, 2014.
-Any owners that submitted a complete request to the Office of Recapitalization that met all requirements for conversions of Rent Supp or RAP assistance prior to the issuance of this second revision of PIH Notice 2012-32 will be governed by the February 6, 2014 technical correction.
-All conversion requests under this Section (Section III) that are received after publication of this second revision are subject to the instructions issued in this Notice.
+Any owners that submitted a complete request to the Office of Recapitalization that met all requirements for conversions of Rent Supp or RAP assistance after June 15, 2015, and prior to the issuance of this third revision of PIH Notice 2012-32, and have not yet closed the applicable conversion, will be governed by PIH Notice 2012-32, Rev. 2.
+However, projects that have not yet closed may request HUD approval to convert under the terms of this third revision.
+All conversion requests under this Section (Section III) that are received after publication of this third revision are subject to the instructions issued in this Notice.

 General Program Description

-Owners may choose between two forms of long-term Section 8 Housing Assistance Payment (HAP) contracts: project-based vouchers (PBVs) or project-based rental assistance (PBRA).
+Owners may choose between two forms of long-term Section 8 Housing Assistance Payment (HAP) Contracts: project-based vouchers (PBVs) or project-based rental assistance (PBRA).
 Conversions may be prospective (when an owner still has an active Rent Supp or RAP contract at the project) or retroactive (when the Rent Supp or RAP contract has already expired at the project).
 Owners pursuing a prospective conversion may choose from either a PBV contract or a PBRA contract.
 Owners who are pursuing a retroactive conversion will be limited to PBV conversions only.

 PBV Conversions.
-An owner may request to enter into a Section 8 PBV HAP contract with an eligible PHA to administer the contract.
+An owner may request to enter into a Section 8 PBV HAP Contract with an eligible PHA to administer the contract.
 With the exception of provisions identified in this Notice (as well as retained flexibilities of Moving to Work (MTW) agencies, all regulatory and statutory requirements of the PBV program in 24 CFR Part 983, and applicable standing and subsequent Office of Public and Indian Housing guidance, including related handbooks, shall apply.

 Prospective Conversions Projects are eligible for prospective conversions if the Rent Supp or RAP contract expiration or termination has not yet occurred.
 To be considered a prospective conversion, the expiration or termination date of the contract must be at least 60 days after the owner’s conversion request to HUD (see Section 3.7.1).
 In a prospective conversion, the project will receive PBV assistance in lieu of the TPV assistance that would be otherwise provided to project residents.
 Prospective conversions to PBV may be suspended in a particular fiscal year if HUD does not have sufficient TPV appropriations to fund all of the demands on the TPV account due to conversions.